oct2pus/jadebot/README.md

 **OTP**/**SHIP** determines how canon something is.

-Wiki will be reimplimented shortly, but will provide both a link to and a short summary of content from the MSPA wiki.
+Wiki will be reimplimented ~~shortly~~ eventually, but will provide both a link to and a short summary of content from the MSPA wiki.

 ## Where are all the old commands?